The City of Brush! Business Recovery Grant

 The City of Brush!
-Reopen Safe, Reopen Strong business grant program is intended to assist city businesses that have been negatively impacted by COVID-19.
+Business Recovery Grant Program is intended to assist city businesses that have been negatively impacted by COVID-19.
 Funds for this grant program are being provided by the Coronavirus Relief Fund as part of the CARES Act.

 Applications will only be accepted via email to firstname.lastname@example.org.
-We will begin accepting applications beginning Wednesday, July 22 through Friday, August 7.
-Please do not submit your application prior to July 22 as it will not be accepted.
+We will begin accepting applications beginning Friday, September 18th through Friday, October 2nd.

 The City is acutely aware that our businesses are impacted or will be impacted by the COVID-19 outbreak.
 The purpose of this webpage is to provide resources and suggestions for mitigating the negative impacts on your business.
 The City of Brush! businesses are the backbone of this community and keep our local economy moving and we are here to assist you.
 Please reach out and let us know how you are doing, share a creative idea for how you are meeting customer expectations or the change in your customers behaviors.
 The City is tracking what is going on with our business community and we need your assistance to reach out and share what is happening.